SuperRockyCat/launchdarkly-react-example/README.md

 To save yourself time on this step, you can use the Client-side ID for my project `5f5e5d91f5d1ac0a4d464b34`

+### !!!
+If you used my Client-side ID, skip to step 5 !!!

 3. Navigate to the "Feature flags" tab at the top of the left hand nav, and click the green "+ FLAG" button on the right hand side:

 ![create flag](https://raw.githubusercontent.com/SuperRockyCat/launchdarkly-react-example/master/screenshots/create-flag.png)